Ann Gerety Smyth

 - Cavan, Leitrim, Longford, Meath, Offaly, Roscommon, Westmeath

 - Classes catered for:

 - All Classes

 Ann is a storyteller and published writer with a special interest in Irish Mythology, Iron Age and Early Christian eras.
-She has years of experience facilitating groups of all ages having taught with Longford VEC adult education and adult literacy, as a Brownie leader and in the many community work projects she has been involved in.
-She and her business partner Annette Corkery, (who is also on the Heritage in Schools panel), have been running Creative Ardagh in Ardagh Heritage and Creativity Centre for 8 years now, with groups from all over the world and of all ages and abilities taking part in their workshops.
-The centre is an SFI Discover Centre and has a range of DPSM programmes along with other creative workshops based on the local heritage.
+She has years of experience facilitating groups of all ages, as a tutor with Longford VEC adult education and adult literacy, as a Brownie leader and in the many community work projects she has been involved in.
+She recently completed a 10 week course on Gaeilge for Storytellers with Kerry Writers’ Museum and has started studying for an MSc in World Heritage Conservation with UCD.
+She and her business partner Annette Corkery, (who is also on the Heritage in Schools panel), have been running Creative Ardagh in Ardagh Heritage and Creativity Centre for 10 years now, educating and entertaining groups from all over the world and of all ages and abilities.
+It is an SFI Discover Centre and offers a range of DPSM programmes along with other creative workshops based on the local heritage.